A general Banach-Stone type theorem and applications: Disjointness and ⊥⊥ -isomorphisms

 For our second example, we will consider only second-countable spaces.
-In the next lemma, we denote by $\operatorname{int}_Z$ and $\operatorname{cl}_Z$ the interior and closure operators on subsets of a topological space $Z$, and by $\operatorname{RO}(Z)$ the Boolean algebra of regular open subsets of $Z$.
+The next lemma is again a technical lemma which can be proven by elementary topological considerations, so we omit its proof.